 Continue for updates.

-Calipari also took to Twitter to refute any indication he's considering leaving Kentucky:
+Calipari also took to Twitter to deny any interest in making a move:

 Earlier in the day, Adrian Wojnarowski of Yahoo Sports reported Kings owner Vivek Ranadive has been in talks with Calipari about the possibility of the Pennsylvania native both coaching and controlling basketball operations.
 A potential deal could be worth upward of $10 million per season.